swakita14/swakita14.github.io/HW2/README.md

 # Welcome to HW2

 This is my second assignment for this class.
 For this assignement I needed to first understand branching in Git.
-My next objective was to learn and use Javascript, and the it's library jQuery.
-I created an HTML form, and by using Javascript, I was able to select and modify elements in the DOM and repond to events.
+My next objective was to learn and use Javascript, and it's library jQuery.
+I created an HTML form, and by using Javascript, I was able to select and modify elements in the DOM and respond to events.

 ## Using Git (Part 2)